-While we think poetry shouldn’t be saved for April, National Poetry Month is a great reason to check out some poetry books for kids and teens.
-We’ve gathered 38 of the best poetry books for kids in grades K–12.
+Whether you’re going all-in for National Poetry Month in April, or making poetry a regular part of your class’s reading diet, it’s always a good time to check out some poetry books for kids and teens.
+We’ve gathered 40 of our favorite poetry books for kids in grades Pre-K through high school.
 All can be used as mentor texts—some even include teaching tips and examples.
-From deeply personal coming-of-age poems to side-splitting silly rhymes, there’s something on this list for everyone.
+From celebrations of the natural world, to tender coming-of-age poems, to plenty of hilariously silly options, there’s something on this list for everyone.

 Best Poetry Books for Kids in the Primary Grades

 1. The Jackie Morris Book of Classic Nursery Rhymes by Jackie Morris (PreK-2)

 Share all the traditional nursery rhymes you remember from childhood with your young students with this beautifully-illustrated treasury.
 The introduction makes a great case for continuing to share nursery rhymes with kids in today’s world, too.

 2. Daniel Finds a Poem by Micha Archer (PreK-2)

 When Daniel sees a sign for “Poetry in the Park,” he asks, “What is poetry?”
 His experiences provide an answer, lots of sample poetic lines, and a great entry point into writing poetry for young students.